 A BPS-accredited programme provides the Graduate Basis for Chartership (GBC) which is required to continue further training to become a registered psychologist with the Health Care Professions Council, which is our regulatory body.

-Having an accredited degree opens up the doors for employment opportunities – either as a trainee in a specific discipline area, such as a trainee occupational or forensic psychologist, or can aid individuals in their career advancement as accredited programmes are the gold standard that show you have covered the core areas of psychology and understand ethical practice.
+Having an accredited degree opens doors for employment opportunities or further study on your journey to becoming a Psychologist.
+Accredited programmes are the gold standard that show you have covered the core areas of psychology and understand ethical practice.
 It is a mark of quality.

 When people hear you mention research methods, they automatically think of numbers.
 While psychology does have some of that, it also has qualitative methods which, is an alternative or complementary method approach to statistics.